-The Plan will include, by means of a supplement to be filed no later than thirty (30) days prior to the hearing on this Disclosure Statement, significant additional provisions and protocols designed to protect children in the future.
+The Plan will include significant additional provisions and protocols designed to protect children in the future.
 The terms of the Debtor's settlement with the Ramsey County Attorney's Office will be incorporated into such provisions and protocols.

 VIII.
 SUMMARY OF THE PLAN